Comprehensive Car Insurance: What It Covers & Do You Need It?

 Animal Strikes You hit a deer on a rural highway or a rodent chews through your wiring

-Glass Damage A rock chips or cracks your windshield; many insurers waive the deductible for glass-only claims
+Glass Damage A rock chips or cracks your windshield; many insurers waive the deductible for glass-only repairs

 Pincher's Pro Tip

 Glass damage tip: Many insurers offer a separate glass coverage endorsement — or waive your deductible on windshield repairs entirely.
-Always ask your insurer about this option before filing a full comprehensive claim.
+Florida, Kentucky, and South Carolina legally require zero-deductible windshield replacement.
+Arizona, Connecticut, Massachusetts, Minnesota, and New York require insurers to offer zero-deductible glass coverage as an optional add-on.
+Always ask your insurer before filing a full comprehensive claim.
+Learn more about car insurance glass coverage or explore whether a full glass coverage add-on makes sense for you.

 It's worth noting that comprehensive pays out based on your vehicle's actual cash value (ACV) — the market value of your car at the time of the loss, accounting for depreciation — minus your chosen deductible.